dmrokan/focont/README.md

 ### Also,

-It can be installed via pip from `pypi`.
+It can be installed via pip.
 ```
 pip install focont
 ```